Point-of-Care Testing (POCT): The Applications, Advantages, and Challenges

 • Complexity of POCT

-• All POCT methods are classified as waived by CLIA.
+• True or False: All POCT methods are classified as waived by CLIA.

 • POCT Methods

-• The point-of-care coordinator (POCC) is organizing a procedure manual for a satellite location.
-She must rewrite the package insert into a PDF format ...
+• True or False: The point-of-care coordinator (POCC) is organizing a procedure manual for a satellite location that performs only waived tests.
+She mus...

 • The Laboratory's Role in Point of Care Testing (POCT)